Linda Park

-Linda Park (born July 9, 1978) is a South Korean-born American actress.
+Linda Park (born July 9, 1978) is an American actress.
 She is best known for playing communications officer Hoshi Sato in the science-fiction series Star Trek: Enterprise.

 Early life

 Park was born in South Korea and raised in San Jose, California.
 She participated in a number of theatrical productions in her teens at Notre Dame High School and Bellarmine College Preparatory.

-In 2000, she received a Bachelor of Fine Arts degree from Boston University.
+In 2000, she earned a Bachelor of Fine Arts degree from Boston University.
 During her college career, she spent a semester in England, studying at the London Academy of Music and Dramatic Art and the Royal Academy of Dramatic Art.
 Her college stage credits included Mad Forest, Lysistrata, Cyrano de Bergerac, Richard III, and The Trojan Women.